-We want to work with people who desire to be informed and who will put in the work to understand the law, formulate their goals, and pursue those goals with great focus.
+Do you have a desire to be informed about the law?
+Do you seek a lawyer with whom you can partner to achieve your important objectives?
+Our firm knows that you, our client, are the most important ingredient in determining the success of your divorce or other important family law case.
+We want to work with people like you, clients who desire to be informed and who will put in the work to understand the law, formulate your goals, and pursue those goals with great focus.
 Why?
-Because those are the types of clients we can really help.
+Because clients like you are who we can most help.

 It’s sort of like learning to drive.
 First you need to learn about the process itself, then you can focus on moving forward safely.
 We’ll give you the tools you need to take the wheel.
 That said, when you need us we’ll be here for you every step of the way.
 We won’t let you go off track.

-We’re here to help you learn about the law and the process so you can determine your unique goals.
-Then we’ll work together to implement a strategy to achieve those goals.
-By being focused at all times on realistic, actionable goals, we can help ensure a smooth ride.
+With our guidance, you will learn about the law and the legal process so you can determine your unique goals.
+Then we’ll work together to implement a strategy to achieve your goals.
+By being focused at all times on realistic, actionable goals, you will enjoy a smooth ride.

 Although you may believe your divorce may be knockdown, drag out affair, many of our firm’s divorces go smoothly.
-We will weigh the pros and cons before implementing any strategy or tactics.
-There is a cost for every action or inaction, we need to weigh carefully.
+You will learn to weigh the pros and cons and as a team we will implement the appropriate strategy or tactics.
+There is a cost for every action or inaction, you need to weigh carefully.

 When you both bill by the hour and respect your clients, you find ways to be more efficient to save them money.
 Our business runs on word of mouth and we take it very, very seriously.

 The below famous quotes apply not just to military strategy, but to a successful outcome of a divorce case, and that even includes lower conflict and uncontested cases.

 “Information is Power.”